 - 2 tbsp butter or dairy-free butter

 - 1/4 cup blueberries

-- In a shallow bowl, mix together eggs, Silk Soymilk, ground cinnamon and pure vanilla extract until combined.
+- In a shallow bowl, whisk together eggs, milk, ground cinnamon, and pure vanilla extract until combined.

 - Heat the butter in a large non-stick skillet over medium heat.

-- Working in batches, place each stick into the hot skillet and cook until golden brown, approximately 2-3 minutes.
-Flip over and cook the other side until golden brown.
-Repeat with remaining bread.
+- Working in batches, place each stick into the hot skillet and cook until golden brown on each side, approximately 2-3 minutes per side.

 - To serve, place all of the French toast sticks on a platter.
 Top with fresh blueberries and raspberries and provide small cups of maple syrup for dipping.